laila-chk/jvp/README.md

-    We worked here with RuntimeException, which is an Unchecked exception, we implemented it to create our own custom exception for when a user or a transaction aren't found. there are mainly two types of exceptions: checked and Unchecked ones, RuntimeException and all the classes inheriting from it are **Unchecked**, and that means we don't necessarily have to handle the exception in case it occured, by wrapping it in a try_catch or by adding the throws keyword to the methods that throws. as if we're considering it as something that could generally prevented programatically (by checking for a certain condition, ex: ArrayIndexOutOfBoundException can be avoided by checking if the index < size) with Unchecked exception, the program will be executed and until the exception happens and thrown, we'll know about it, unlike the
-    **checked exception** if not inside a try_catch, and not marked with throws, the program will not compile, it forces us to handle it
-    Unchecked exceptions are more tidy and result in a cleaner code and classes, which makes them prefered.
+    We worked here with RuntimeException, which is an Unchecked exception, we implemented it to create our own custom exception for when a user or a transaction aren't found. there are mainly two types of exceptions: checked and Unchecked ones, RuntimeException and all the classes inheriting from it are **Unchecked**, and that means we don't necessarily have to handle the exception in case it occured, by wrapping it in a try_catch or by adding the throws keyword to the methods that throws. as if we're considering it as something that could generally prevented programatically (by checking for a certain condition, ex: ArrayIndexOutOfBoundException can be avoided by checking if the index < size) with Unchecked exception, the program will be executed and until the exception happens and thrown, we'll know about it, unlike the **checked exception** if not inside a try_catch, and not marked with throws, the program will not compile, it forces us to handle it Unchecked exceptions are more tidy and result in a cleaner code and classes, which makes them more prefered.